wking/swc-boot-camps/ScientificPython.md

     vector = np.array([1,4,9,16])
     type(vector) # Type of vector
-    vector.type  # Shape of vector - size along each axis, in this case 4 as it has 4 elements along the first axis vector.dtype # Type of vector's members - all members must be the same type
+    vector.dtype # Type of vector's members - all members must be the same type vector.shape # Shape of vector - size along each axis, in this case 4 as it has 4 elements along the first axis

 `#` is a Python comment.